asadikhan/MS-Bot-Framework-Conversational-Commerce/Readme.md

-# Conversation Commerce Bot Handling Order Management
+# Conversational Commerce Bot Handling Order Management
 This is a chat bot built using Microsoft Bot Framework using C# and .NET.
 It uses [LUIS.ai](https://www.luis.ai) for Natural Language Processing.
 It also uses Bot State Service for keeping state context between each message.
 You can find more information about the framework [here](https://docs.botframework.com/en-us/csharp/builder/sdkreference/index.html).

 ## Download the Microsoft Bot Emulator